 - Cloud storage is available with some dash cams.
 Uploading to the cloud in real time is a nice hedge against damage and theft.
 Assuming the thief isn't smart enough to kill the dash cam immediately.

 - Self-powered recording when power fails so that you can be sure to capture all of an incident.
 This requires a battery or large super-capacitor (See above).
 The camera should have a setting that allows you to set how long the camera runs off 12-volt before shutting down.

 - A decently wide field of view: You’ll see cameras with as little as 90 degrees’ field of view, but you’ll catch more of what’s around you if you go for 120 to 140 degrees.
 Some cameras offer 160 to 180 degree lenses.
 Note that the wider the field of view, the more fish-eye distortion there is, and more processing is involved to compensate.

 - Day and night video recording (night quality is a big variant)

 - MicroSD card storage.
 Pricier dash cams bundle a storage card.
 Some come with larger cards, and some budget models come without.
 There are often bundles available with the card.
-One camera, the Owl opts for hard-wired internal storage.
+One camera we're aware of, the Owl, opts for hard-wired internal storage.

 - GPS: This feature could be the tipping point if you use your captured video to resolve a dispute.
-GPS should either watermark or embed your video with geographical coordinates,.
+Watermarking the video is common, but when embedded into the video GPS info is also immensely useful for mapping your travels.
 GPS will also automatically set the time in better cameras.